awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 + **Behavior** – A guardrail's behavior is set to either preventive or detective\.
 + **Compliance Status** – A guardrail's compliance status can be clear, compliant, enforced, unknown, or in violation\.
 For more information, see [AWS Control Tower guardrail compliance status](compliance.md#compliance-statuses)\.

-On the guardrail details page, you can also see guardrail artifacts\.
 The guardrail is implemented by one or more artifacts\.
 These artifacts can include a baseline AWS CloudFormation template, a service control policy \(SCP\) to prevent account\-level configuration changes or activity that may create configuration drift, and AWS Config Rules to detect account\-level policy violations\.

-## Enabling Guardrails<a name="enable-guardrails"></a>

-Most guardrails are enabled automatically according to an OU's configuration, and some guardrails can be enabled manually on your OUs\.
-The following procedure describes the steps for enabling guardrails on an OU\.

-**Important**
-When you enable guardrails with strongly recommended guidance, AWS Control Tower creates and manages AWS resources in your accounts\.
-Do not modify or delete resources created by AWS Control Tower\.
-Doing so could result in the guardrails entering an unknown state\.

-**To enable guardrails in an OU**

-1. Using a web browser, navigate to the AWS Control Tower console at [https://console\.aws\.amazon\.com/controltower](https://console.aws.amazon.com/controltower)\.

-1. From the left navigation, choose **Guardrails**\.

-1. Choose a guardrail that you want to enable; for example, **Guardrail: Detect Whether Encryption is Enabled for Amazon EBS Volumes Attached to Amazon EC2 Instances**\.
-This choice opens the guardrail's details page\.

-1. From **Organizational units enabled**, choose **Enable guardrail on OU**\.

-1. A new page is displayed that lists the names of your OUs\.
-Identify the OU on which you want to enable this guardrail\.

-1. Choose **Enable guardrail on OU**\.

-1. Your guardrail is now enabled\.
-It may take several minutes for the change to complete\.
-When it does, you'll see that this guardrail is enabled on the OU you selected\.
-You can enable only one guardrail at a time\.
+To view a guardrail's artifact, select **Service control policy \(SCP\)** or **AWS Config rule** on the **Guardrail details** page\.